How to Get Into Brandeis University: Acceptance Rate & Strategies

 3. Vietnam

-In terms of ethnic identity, the breakdown of the Class of 2024 is as follows:
+In terms of ethnic identity, the breakdown of the Class of 2028 was as follows:

 • African American: 6%

-The gender breakdown of the undergraduate student is heavily slanted in favor of women:
+The gender breakdown of the Class of 2028 is heavily slanted in favor of women:

 Tips for Applying to Brandeis University

-• Firstly, if Brandeis is your top choice, you’ll want to strongly consider applying ED I by November 1 or ED II by January 3.
+• Firstly, if Brandeis is your top choice, you’ll want to strongly consider applying ED I by November 1 or ED II by early January.

-• This school does offer interviews as part of their evaluation process.
+• This school does offer in-person and virtual interviews to international students as part of their evaluation process.

 Should I Apply to Brandeis?